wilkin17/AI_FL/README.md

 # WILL BE UPDATED SOON TO REFLECT THE CHANGES TO CLIENT AND SERVER FILES

 Run instructions:
 Download all provided files.
-Ensure that Train_Aggregated.csv and Test_Aggregated.csv are in the same level as the server and client files.
-Before running the server and the clients, make sure that the variable "num_rounds" matches for both.
-First run the server.
-Then, run either the FedAvg_client.py or the FedDyn_client.py.
-When it is done, it will give you a csv file that you can use for data analysis.
+Ensure that the .csv dataset files are in the same level as the server and client files.
+Run the server before the client.
+It will prompt you for method choice (FedAvg, FedDyn, IDA, or Robust Aggregaton), number of rounds, noisy/clean dataset, and seed.
+After the server starts, you can run either the regular client or the ANOVA client.
+The ANOVA version of the client file runs the client code a set number of times, incrementing the seed each time.
+Regardless of the client run, when it finishes a .csv file will be created that has the mean squared error across each device per round.